azexo/Azexo-Composer-WYSIWYG/README.md

 Azexo-Composer-WYSIWYG
 ======================

-jQuery drag and drop HTML editor, compile Bootstrap based HTML and JS initialization code for third party JS libraries.
+jQuery drag and drop HTML editor - compile Bootstrap based HTML and JS.
+Editor extract needed JS code from itself and provide it with resulting HTML to allow initialization a third party JS libraries on frontend.

 Demo: http://azexo.com/azexo_composer/